The Synthetic Voice Enters the Ballot

 The deeper problem is not only whether a state requires a label.
 Labels help when the audience sees them, understands them, trusts them, and receives them before the deception does its work.
 A disclosure at the end of an ad is different from a verified origin signal at the start of a call.
 A label on a public platform is different from a synthetic voice in a private message.
 A visible watermark is different from a voice clip passed through a group chat.

 Election deepfake governance therefore cannot be only an ad-label regime.
-It has to include channel authentication, consent records, rapid correction pathways, voter-protection law, campaign accountability, platform response, telecom tracebacks, and public education that does not teach people to distrust everything.
+It has to include channel authentication, consent records, rapid correction pathways, voter-protection law, campaign accountability, platform response, telecom tracebacks, public ad libraries, incident records, and public education that does not teach people to distrust everything.
+The adjacent memory problem is developed in The Ad Library Becomes Political Memory: labels matter, but the public also needs a record of who paid, who saw, when it ran, and how it was corrected.

 The Liar's Dividend